 Only in the case of a light-signalling device producing variable luminous intensities, its apparent surface that may be variable as specified in paragraph 2.9.3. shall be considered under all conditions permitted by the variable intensity control, if applicable.

 In a plane perpendicular to the direction of observation and tangential to the most exterior point of the lens.
-Different examples of the application of apparent surface can be found in Annex 3 to this Regulation.
+Different examples of the application of apparent surface can be found in Annex 3.

 2.10.5.
 "Axis of reference" (or "reference axis") means the characteristic axis of the lamp determined by the manufacturer (of the lamp) for use as the direction of reference (H = 0°, V = 0°) for angles of field for photometric measurements and for installing the lamp on the vehicle.